General ride prep details

 How much should you pack?
 On these trips I have ALWAYS found that I had packed TOO MUCH!
 Weed it out.
 Then weed it out again.
 Then weed it out one more time!
 Every third day there will be an opportunity to get clothes washed.. for quite cheap.
 Riders, you will be in your riding gear ALL day, so a set of clothes that you only wear in the evenings to go out and get a meal will last you many, many days.

-Remember 3 things: (1) The baggage of 10 people need to go in this little pickup, with room for other supplies, and room for a moto or two in the back in case of illness or a fall.
-(2) On the flights within Peru, you will pay extra for any weight total over 23 kilos (50 lbs) per person.
+Remember 3 things: (1) The baggage of up to 10 people may need to go in this little pickup, with room for other supplies, and room for a moto or two in the back in case of illness or a fall.
+(2) On the flights to/from Huanuco, you will pay extra for any weight total over 15 kilos (33 lbs) per person.
 It WILL be worth it if it is important stuff, but if not you will look foolish discarding stuff at the airport counter!
 (3) A few of our hotel rooms will be up a few floors up with NO elevator (and at altitudes up to 12,000 ft when you are tired at the end of the day!).
 Make your bags smallish, made to also go over your shoulder, or with wheels if possible.

 GEAR: Have you got it all?
 If you wait 'til the last minute, it may come the wrong size, and there will not be time to exchange it.
 Have you worn your new boots to break them in?
 You don't have to go riding, just wear them around the house and the garden!

 Have you tried that helmet on?
 With the balaclava under it?
 For an hour at least?
 Find out where the stress points are on your head, and take care of them by carving on the foam under the lining.
 See here for details on required safety equipment.

 HEALTH: Be in the best shape possible for this trip.
 Diet if you will, but don't weaken yourself dieting.
 DO build up your strength and stamina.
 This is NOT a "ride in the park"!